truenas/documentation/content/SCALEUIReference/Apps/_index.md

 * **Advanced Settings** opens the **[Kubernetes Settings](#kubernetes-settings-screen)** configuration screen.
 * **Unset Pool** displays only after setting a pool for applications to use.
 It opens the **Unset Pool** dialog.

-{{< trueimage src="/images/SCALE/23.10/AppsInstalledAppsSettingOptions.png" alt="Installed Applications Screen Settings" id="4: Installed Applications Screen Settings" >}}
+{{< trueimage src="/images/SCALE/23.10/AppsInstalledAppsSettingOptions.png" alt="Installed Applications Screen Settings" id="Installed Applications Screen Settings" >}}

 #### Choose a Pool for Apps Dialog